For Millennials, figuring out how and where to save money and invest it is a little trickier than for previous generations.

 Financial advice for Millennials

-- Pay down debt.
-Start with consumer credit cards, as the interest rates on these are usually the highest, often around 18% to 20% ,.
+Start with consumer credit cards, as the interest rates on these are usually the highest, often around 18% to 20%.
+Pay off student loans.
 Managing student debt is a big concern for this generation.
 According to the National Financial Capability Study, about 40% of Millennials have student debt and more than a third have car loans.
 About 30% have more than one type of long-term debt, which might also include a mortgage.
 That makes debt management a big priority.

 Think about this: Compound interest works even better for teenagers than for mid-20s Millennials.
 A $2,000 savings in a Roth IRA, at 7%, will add up to more than $65,000 by the time you’re in your 60s.
 Wait for 10 years to invest the $2000 and you’ll wind up with about $33,000.
-Get more facts on Millennials and saving for retirement with this infographic.
+Get more facts on Millennials and saving for retirement.

-While for Generation Z these suggestions might seem to deal with remote issues, high school is a good time to start thinking about finances.
+While for Generation Z these suggestions might seem to deal with remote issues, high school and college are good times to start thinking about finances.
 Attitudes about money and savings are formed early.

 Raise your financial consciousness